-In this quiz, we're going to look at simple systems called cellular automata that live and die according to simple rules on a lattice.
-By looking at these simple toy systems, we will form a clear picture of what the machinery of classical mechanics does and how it is able to describe so much of the world around us.
+In this quiz, we're going to look at systems called cellular automata that live and die according to simple rules on a lattice.
+By looking at these toy systems, we will form a clear picture of what the machinery of classical mechanics does and how it is able to describe so much of the world around us.

 An important part of physics is deciding what information to keep track of and what to ignore.
 Consider, for example, air drag on a car.
 Billions of individual air molecules collide with a car's surface to produce a drag force, but modeling every collision would be mathematically overwhelming, even with the help of a modern computer.